ayushblaze/Slice-Router/README.md

   - Selectors for efficient state access.
 - **React Router v6** for routing, navigation, and data loading:
   - Uses route loaders and actions for data fetching and mutations.
+  - **Order priority updates** - customers can upgrade their order to priority even after placement using form actions.
   - No external data-fetching libraries (like React Query or SWR) are used—**all data fetching is handled via React Router loaders/actions and native `fetch`**.
 - **Tailwind CSS** for utility-first, responsive, and modern UI.
 - **Vite** for instant hot module reloads and fast builds.